theolujay/vmlc-backend/docs/api.md

 ---

 ### Broadcast Management
-The broadcast system allows authorized staff to send targeted communications to candidates.
+The broadcast system allows authorized staff to send targeted communications to users (candidates and/or staff).
 Broadcasts are sent asynchronously, and their status can be tracked.

 #### List Broadcasts
 **Endpoint:** `GET /broadcasts/`
 **Headers:**
 ```text
 X-Api-Key: <your_api_key>
 ```
 **Required Role:** `manager` or higher

 **Response:** `200 OK`
 ```json